margo/specification/system-design/margo-overview/technical-lexicon.md

 #### Edge Compute Device

 Edge Compute Devices are represented by compute hardware that runs within the customer's environment to enable the system with Margo Compliant Workloads.
-Edge Compute Devices host the Margo compliant management agents, container orchestration platform, and device operating systems.
+Edge Compute Devices host the Margo compliant management clients, container orchestration platform, and device operating systems.
 Margo Edge Compute Devices are defined by the roles they can facilitate within the Margo Architecture.
 Supported Device roles are shown below:

 - Standalone Cluster(Leader and/or Worker)